 Now that you're enrolled you will want to prepare yourself for your upcoming study.
 To assist you in your preparation we recommend doing the following to ensure you're more than ready.

-There's also a handy list of Frequently Asked Questions for your reference.
+There's also a handy getting started check list which you can download for your reference.

 Student Advisers are located on each of our campuses and can assist you with any questions you have, as well as providing specialist support during your studies.
 You will meet members of your local Student Services team during O-Week.

-You can contact a Student Adviser by phoning 1300 462 887 or emailing your lcoal team.
+You can contact a Student Adviser by phoning 1300 462 887 (ext 2) or via email at firstname.lastname@example.org.
 Student Advisers can assist you with the following:

 - Re-enrolment and subject/work load advice